Military history of Iran: Pahlavi dynasty (1925–1979)

-Iran also notably received much of their ground armored equipment from the Soviet Union.
-These deals were usually bartered using cheap oil and natural gas from the Iranian side in exchange for Russian expertise, training and equipment.
-In regards to military equipment Iran ordered ZSU-23-4 artillery vehicles, BTR 300 BTR-60's along with 270 BTR-50s and 300 BM-21 Grad multiple rocket launchers.
+Iran also notably received much of its armored equipment from the Soviet Union.
+These deals were usually bartered using cheap oil and natural gas from the Iranian side in exchange for Soviet expertise, training and equipment.
+In regards to military equipment Iran ordered ZSU-23-4 artillery vehicles, 300 BTR-60s along with 270 BTR-50s and 300 BM-21 Grad multiple rocket launchers.

-The Imperial Iranian Army maintained the largest fleet of operational attack hovercraft in the world.
-These hovercraft's were obtained from various British and American companies and were later retrofitted with weaponry.
-In having this fleet the Iranian Army would be able to patrol shallow areas or the gulf and avoid minefields.
+The Imperial Iranian Navy maintained the largest fleet of operational attack hovercraft in the world.
+These hovercraft were obtained from various British and American companies and were later retrofitted with weaponry.
+In having this fleet the Iranian navy would be able to patrol shallow areas or the gulf and avoid minefields.

 The Iranian military never received many of the orders placed in the late 1970s due to the Iranian Revolution occurring in February 1979.
-The list below seeks to highlight some of the major orders that were placed prior the Iranian revolution but never were completed or delivered.
+The list below seeks to highlight some of the major orders that were placed prior the Iranian revolution but were never completed or delivered.

 In the late 1970s, Iran accelerated its orders from the United States in an attempt to outpace British, French and Chinese military orders.
-The Shah of Iran believed the Iran was destined to become a world super power, proudly led by one of the strongest militaries in the world.
-In regards to the Imperial Iranian Air Force from the US in 1976 Iran placed for 300 F-16 Fighting Falcons, a further 71 Grumman F-14 Tomcats on top of the 79 that had arrived.
+The Shah of Iran believed that Iran was destined to become a world super power, proudly led by one of the strongest militaries in the world.
+By 1972, the Imperial Iranian Armed Forces had a total of 298,300 personnel, excluding the nation's police.
+A year later, in 1973, around 59% of Iranian males were fit for service.
+In regards to the Imperial Iranian Air Force, in 1976 Iran ordered 300 F-16 Fighting Falcons and a further 71 Grumman F-14 Tomcats on top of the 79 that had arrived.
 All of these orders were due in 1980.
-In September 1976 Iran formally requested the purchase 250 F-18 Hornet, however this order would not have arrived until 1985.
-In addition to this in late 1977 Iran ordered 7 Boeing E-3 AWACS command and control aircraft and 12 Boeing 707 jets designed to refuel planes in midair.
+In September 1976 Iran formally requested the purchase of 250 F/A-18 Hornets, however this order would not have arrived until 1985.
+In addition to this, in late 1977 Iran ordered 7 Boeing Boeing E-3 Sentry AWACS command and control aircraft and 12 Boeing 707 jets designed to refuel planes in midair.